DriganCarey/Sc2ZergBot/README.md

   ....
   x.
 Bot will be able to choose a build order at the beginning of the game and attempt to follow the build order, making decisions/changes as it sees fit to react to the opponent x + 1.
 Machine learning?

+Other details:
+  I want to try and build a decision tree - the bot should only try to take one action at a time